World leading firm targets Huddersfield for new factory

 A large hose manufacturing facility would be constructed down the slope behind the homes.

-Aflex has been making hoses in Calderdale for 40 years and had become a global operator, leading to it being purchased by American firm, Watson-Marlow Fluid Technology Group, in 2016.
+Aflex has been making hoses in Calderdale for 40 years and had become a global operator, leading to it being purchased by Watson-Marlow Fluid Technology Group, in 2016.

 Its headquarters are currently at Sowerby Bridge with two other factories in Brighouse.
 The fourth site is in Elland.

-The PFTE hoses have become the most popular in the world as they are the most robust available for containing corrosive products such as brake fluid or oil.
+The PTFE hoses have become the most popular in the world as they are the most robust available for containing corrosive products such as brake fluid or oil.

 They are also very easy to clean and function at a wide range of temperatures from -150˚C up to +260˚C.